mercury200Hg/metrics-server-prometheus-exporter/README.md

 # metrics-server-prometheus-exporter
-This is a prometheus based exporter for metrics-server API's in kubernetes.
+This is a prometheus based exporter for metrics-server API in kubernetes.